tilt-dev/tilt.build/docs/docker_compose.md

 $ tilt down
 ```

-## Making Changes

-You can let Docker Compose take care of building images with [a `build` config](https://docs.docker.com/compose/compose-file/#build).

-But if you want to leverage Tilt's image-building optimizations,
-Tilt has two functions to help you out.

-With `docker_build`, Tilt builds an image from your existing Dockerfile.
-Every time the files change,
-Tilt will re-build the image and update the container.

-With `fast_build`, Tilt knows how to copy files directly to your container.
-When you build for the first
-time, Tilt builds the image.
-When you change a file, Tilt will try to be smarter and only sync the files
-it needs.

-When you declare either `docker_build` or `fast_build`,
+## Using Tilt's `docker_build`

+Tilt automatically uses your [`build` configuration](https://docs.docker.com/compose/compose-file/#build)
+from Docker Compose.
+You can also use the `docker_build` function to use Tilt's
+updating optimizations.
 Tilt will find the image name in your `docker-compose.yml`,
-and use its own container-updating strategy instead of the one in the `docker-compose.yml` file.
+and use its own updating strategy instead of the one in the `docker-compose.yml` file.

-## Sample Project With `docker_build`

 Let's look at a simple example app that runs Redis and a NodeJS-based server with Docker Compose.
 We'll use the same example as in